shahroztariq/CLRNet/README.md

 }
 ```

+# Notice
+CLRNet Files and weights are temporarily removed.
+Contact the authors via email for access.

 # Pretrained weights
 The following link contains the weights for the models (CLRNet [CLR], ShallowNetV3 [SNV3], MesoInception4 [M14], and Xception [XCE]) used in our experiments